davidpet/snippets/cpp/Functional Programming/004 - Bound vs. Unbound (eg. 'this') - explanation.md

 Note: while the `&` is optional for normal functions assinged to function pointers, they're required for instsance methods.

 Note: a __virtual__ method reference from a base will call the derived one, due to how vtables work in C++.

+NOTE: you cannot call an unbound member pointer as a static function with 'this' as first arg, because that is not the calling convention of class methods.